We want our school community to SHINE as digital learners, creators and collaborators.

 During their time at Cookham Rise, children can expect to:

-- Create programmes using Beebots, Logo, Scratch, Kodu and Swift
+- Create programmes using Beebots, Logo, Scratch and Python

-- Use a range of Microsoft software, including Word, Excel and PowerPoint
+- Use a range of Microsoft software, including Teams, Word, Excel and PowerPoint

-- Manipulate images using programmes such as Sketches School, Paint, PurpleMash and SketchUp
+- Manipulate images using programmes such as Sketches School, Paint, and SketchUp

-- Create and edit podcasts and music, using apps such as GarageBand, Audacity and Opinion
+- Create and edit podcasts and music, using apps such as GarageBand and Audacity

 - Create films and animations using iMovie, Clips, StopMotion and similar packages

 - Search the Internet, developing their critical awareness and evaluating the reliability of digital content.